 4. Incorporate deep breathing and calming music into your routine.
 Different tactics may work for different people in pacifying anxiety and depression, but utilizing deep breathing techniques on a regular basis can be one trick to calming your body and mind, Dr. Meier says.
 For other people, music may be more healing.
 “If your workplace allows it, listening to music or relaxing nature sounds can detract the focus from the negative thoughts or anxiety and allow you to be more present in the moment," Dr. Meier explains.

-5. Have an accountability buddy at work.
+5. Have an accountability buddy.
 Dr. Trent recommends checking in with a trusted coworker or even a supervisor at work, whom you can talk to when you're feeling down and need help getting motivated.
 You can let the person know exactly what you need when this does happen, but a great initiative is going out for a walk, Dr. Trent says.
 “Exercise always helps improve mental health symptoms, and getting a change of scenery can be a helpful reset in the middle of the day," Dr. Meier agrees.

 6. Set a designated “worry time" for yourself.
 If you struggle specifically with anxiety, pencil a period of time in your schedule, about 30 to 45 minutes, to address all of your worries and do some problem solving, Dr. Trent suggests.
 Jot down the things that are making you anxious in a journal or log, likely at the end of the day, a few hours before bed, because your worries will probably build up as the days go on, she explains.
 The goal is to run out of things to worry about by the end of the exercise.
 “Most people, by the time they get through the whole list, are able to feel more relaxed," says Dr. Trent.